kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Testing/pytest/README.md

 - Pytest will execute all the python files that have the name test_ prepended or _test appended to the name of the script.
 - Simply type `pytest` in the directory where the tests are located.
 - You can run all test in paralle with `pytest-xdist`.
 Instal it with `pip install pytest-xdist` and run it as `pytest -n 4`.
+- If you are using mocking make sure you have it installed: `pip install pytest-mock`.
 ***

 ## `@pytest.fixture`